 Time from Melbourne: It’s in Melbourne!

 There are a LOT of ways to slice the Yarra Trail, a route so iconic that there’s a shmancy brand named after it.
-The path roughly follows a dreaming route for the Wurundjeri people based around Bunwurrung, or the Yarra Yarra River.
+The hiking path roughly follows a dreaming route for the Wurundjeri people based around Bunwurrung, or the Yarra Yarra River.
 As it winds further from the CBD through the Melbourne suburbs, concrete gives way to dirt and premium views of the city give way to cheeky billabongs and lazy gums.

-13. Toorongo Falls Circuit Walk
+13. Toorongo Falls Circuit

-Toorongo Falls Reserve
+Location: Toorongo Falls Reserve

 Distance: 2.2km return